Commonwealth Digital Roadmap initiatives

 Life Experiences

 Life experiences are big events or changes like having a baby, losing a job, or retiring.
 During these experiences, people often need to interact with multiple organizations, websites, or systems, which can be a challenge.
-We’re working with organizations to streamline these types of experiences.
+We’re working with state organizations to help design services based on people's lived experiences, across programs and over time.

-Our life experience framework helps government agencies work together more efficiently.
+Our life experience framework helps government agencies work together to understand constituent journeys and improve how services are delivered across them.
 It uses Human-Centered Design (HCD).
 This means you listen to people, design solutions based on their needs, test those ideas, and improve over time.
-Our model encourages organizations to work together and share information.
-We want to simplify services and make sure that we design things that meet people's needs.

 At-a-glance progress:

-• In January 2025, we started working with the Department of Early Education and Care (EEC) and the Executive Office of Education IT (EOE IT).
-Our goal is to give better career support to early childhood educators.
-We’re creating better experiences for educators who want to grow their careers.
+• Completed a partnership with the Department of Early Education and Care (EEC) and the Executive Office of Education IT (EOE IT) to improve career pathways for early childhood educators.

 Digital Accessibility